 The fair value of the Company's preferred limited partnership interest from KCPL has been estimated using the earnings multiple or discounted cash flow approach with consideration over the timing and appropriate discount rates used.
-Refer to Note 7 for additional information.

 The fair value of the put option liability and contingent consideration payable was determined using a combination of the discounted cash flow and weighted probability approaches which are based on significant unobservable inputs.
-Refer to Note 15(c) for additional information.
+Refer to Note 14(c) for additional information.